 Use DNS Server for

 Here you have the option to choose between only using the DNS server for your internal search domains - and using your ISP for all other services - or using your DNS for all domains (including public).
 Please see the troubleshooting section for further tips.
+This gives you greater control over how DNS for VPN is used during your connection.

 Reverse lookup